Skip to content

 How do you distinguish personal from non-personal data?

-Check contexts and linkability.
-Location and usage data are often relatable to persons.
+Check context and linkability.
+Location and usage data can often be linked to individuals.
 No disclosure without a suitable GDPR legal basis.

 Do you have to deliver data to any third party?

-Only upon request of the user and in compliance with the requirements.
+Only at the user’s request and in compliance with the requirements.
 Gatekeepers are excluded.

 From when is direct access mandatory?

-For new products and services coming onto the market from 12.09.2026.
+For new products and services placed on the market from September 12, 2026.
 Until then, provision upon request must work.

 Are there model clauses?